-A quick fix?
-Streaming workout apps.
-Elect to subscribe monthly to a virtual workout service, and you suddenly have an entire library of fitness options right at your fingertips.
-Not to mention, the convenience and lower price tag that you've been longing for.
+Subscribe to a virtual workout service, and you suddenly have an entire library of fitness classes at your fingertips.
+Not to mention, the convenience and lower price tag you've been longing for.

 1. My Fitness by Jillian Michaels